St Thomas More Catholic Academy

-The SENCO (Mrs Lovatt) and Assistant SENCO (Mrs Templeton) will agree the level of support needed.
-This may take the form of additional individual or small group support in class or in other focus groups tailored to your child’s needs.
+The SENCO (Mrs Lovatt) and Assistant SENCOs (Mrs Mutton and Mrs Wheeler) will agree the level of support needed.
+This may take the form of additional individual support or small group support in class or in other focus groups tailored to your child’s needs.

 During their school life, if further concerns are identified due to the child’s lack of progress or well-being then other interventions can be arranged.
 Parents/carers will be notified if their child is receiving 1-1 or small group support outside of the classroom.

 - How will our child and young person be involved in the decisions about their learning?

 We take pride in including your child in every decision that concerns them.
 We actively encourage your child to participate in a Pupil Voice questionnaire twice a year and to attend any meetings with parents and agencies.
 Your child's input into the decisions about their lives is our priority and we ensure that they have their own copy of the Pupil Passport.

 - How are parents involved in the setting?
 How can I be involved?